Key US-Canada Bridge Reopens as Ottawa Protest Persists

 "Today, our national economic crisis at the Ambassador Bridge came to an end," said Windsor Mayor Drew Dilkens.
 "Border crossings will reopen when it is safe to do so and I defer to police and border agencies to make that determination."

-About 470 miles (750 kilometers) northeast of Windsor, the protest in Ottawa has paralyzed downtown, infuriated residents who are fed up with police inaction and turned up pressure on Prime Minister Justin Trudeau.
+About 470 miles northeast of Windsor, the protest in Ottawa has paralyzed downtown, infuriated residents who are fed up with police inaction and turned up pressure on Prime Minister Justin Trudeau.

 A senior government official said Trudeau will meet virtually with the leaders of Canada's provinces on Monday morning.
 The official spoke on condition of anonymity as they were not authorized to speak publicly.